petersenpeter/CellExplorer/docs/datastructure/data-structure-and-format.md

 The `*.events.mat` files should be stored in the basepath.
 Any `events` files located in the basepath will be detected in the pipeline `ProcessCellMetrics.m` and an average PSTHs will be generated.

 ### Manipulations
+This is a data container for manipulation data.
 A Matlab struct `manipulationName` stored in a .mat file: `sessionName.eventName.manipulation.mat` with the following fields:
 * `timestamps`: Px2 matrix with intervals for the P events in seconds.
 * `peaks`: Event time for the peak of each events in seconds (Px1).
 * `amplitude`: amplitude of each event (Px1).